mckennapsean/dissertation/content/04-example.md

 Next, for these three articles, each member of our team did an informal open coding of the papers (_M-16_) to pull out salient themes.
-As individuals, we tagged information broadly, and we then adjusted these tags as a team over a series of meetings to organize and consolidate the key insights we pulled from the papers.
+We each tagged information broadly and then adjusted these tags as a team over a series of meetings to organize and consolidate the key insights we pulled from the papers.
 These insights formed our initial set of visualization artifacts, which pointed to a number of unmet needs and opportunities for visualization research.
-Some of these artifacts included design _opportunities_ such as supporting provenance-based tasks, increasing the scalability of visualizations to real-world datasets, preserving data context as it is filtered across many different visualizations, and optimizing the representations of temporal data.
+Some of these artifacts included design _opportunities_, such as supporting provenance-based tasks, increasing the scalability of visualizations to real-world datasets, preserving data context as it is filtered across many different visualizations, and optimizing the representations of temporal data.